If you have a 3 year old, this information is for you!

 For example, going on a camping trip.

-Or pretending the tent is a space ship or that the tunnel is a submarine.
+Or pretend the tent is a space ship or that the tunnel is a submarine.

 Don’t worry if this is a bit above the way your 3 year old is currently playing.